7 Ways You Can Make a Donation to Charity

 Use Your Checkbook

 Donating to a charity by writing a check is still the most common form of philanthropy in the world.
 It is relatively simple and certainly direct.
 Some of us may have trouble even finding our checkbooks anymore, but we are still more likely to write a check to a charity than hand over our credit card to an online donation form, especially if we are giving a substantial amount.
+Although online giving grows more important every year, checks still work.

 Give Through a Donor-Advised Fund